olivers-oreos/stats-24-comp/Assignment 2/README.md

 ## Turning it in

-This assignment will be due on Tuesday, October 26th before our meeting that day.
-Please email Alex (alexcheng@college.harvard.edu) and Chiara (cdarnton@college.harvard.edu) the link to your finished assignment!
+This assignment will be due on Tuesday, October 25th before our meeting that day.